“I led an honest, righteous, and dignified life as an INFP, but… I also realized I’ve been an unhealthy and immature one for most of my life.”

 Unhealthy INFP VS. Healthy INFP

-How do they see themselves and project their idealism to the world?
+How do they see themselves and project their idealism onto the world?

-Unhealthy INFPs know their shortcomings and religiously pray that no one finds them out.
+Unhealthy INFPs know their shortcomings and pray that no one finds them out.

 For them, pointing out their gaps is a personal attack or a form of humiliation.
 Indeed, unhealthy INFPs are ashamed of their flaws.

-Instead of thriving to improve, they discontinue their work and avoid them at all costs, just so no one can look down on them again.
+Instead of striving to improve, they discontinue their work and avoid them at all costs, just so no one can look down on them again.

-A healthy INFP welcomes constructive criticisms.
-They even inquire to others on how they can improve plans, behavior, and ways of thinking.
+A healthy INFP welcomes constructive criticism.
+They even ask others about how they can improve their plans, behavior, and ways of thinking.